bonfire-networks/bonfire-app/docs/DEPLOY.md

 ---

-### Option C with nixos
+### Option C - with Nix

-This repo is a Flake and includes a NixOS module.
+This repo is a Flake and includes a Nix module.

 Here are the detailed steps to deploy it:

 - run a recent version of Nix or NixOS: https://nixos.wiki
 - enable Flakes: https://nixos.wiki/wiki/Flakes#Installing_flakes
+- add `sandbox = false` in your nix.conf
-- fetch and build the app and dependencies: `nix shell github:bonfire-networks/bonfire-app --command bonfire --version`
+- fetch and build the app and dependencies: `nix run github:bonfire-networks/bonfire-app start_iex`
 - add it as an input to your system flake.
 - add an overlay to make the package available
 - add the required configuration in your system